ORBernier/energy-stats-viewer/README.md

 # energy-stats-viewer

-Energy Stats Viewer is a full stack Web App that displays data regarding energy production and demand fetched from the Hydro Quebec API into various charts and tables.
+Energy Stats Viewer is a full stack Web App that displays data regarding energy production and demand fetched from the Hydro Quebec public API into various charts and tables.

 ## Requirements